Thinking About Becoming A Forensic Psychology Student?

 Dr Harold Shipman was a highly respected general (medical) practitioner who became the world's most prolific serial killer.
 The exact number of patients he murdered may never be known but conservative estimates but the figure between 200 and 300.

-1932 chair of legal medicine at Harvard is established.
+• 1932 chair of legal medicine at Harvard was established.

 What these examples tell us is that the legal system embraces medical expertise.